Skip to Content

 Oklahoma encourages parties to reach a property division settlement out of court.
 If an agreement cannot be made, a judge will decide based on the evidence presented.

 In Oklahoma County, property division may involve unique considerations if couples acquired significant assets, businesses, or real estate after marriage equality laws changed.
-Our legal team examines financial records and values local property to ensure all assets receive proper evaluation.
+Our legal team examines financial records and values local property to make sure all assets receive proper evaluation.
 We work closely with clients in Oklahoma County to collect documentation, track down records, and present a strong case during division discussions.
-These local procedures help clarify complex asset questions, ensuring fair outcomes tailored to your needs.

 Child Custody